-ZAP (ZAP) Tokenomics: Market Insights, Token Supply, Distribution & Price Data | MEXC
+Zap (ZAP) Tokenomics: Market Insights, Token Supply, Distribution & Price Data | MEXC

-Understanding the tokenomics of ZAP (ZAP) is essential for analyzing its long-term value, sustainability, and potential.
+Understanding the tokenomics of Zap (ZAP) is essential for analysing its long-term value, sustainability, and potential.

 Key Metrics and How They Are Calculated: